deletedcu/angular-demo/lectures/day-3/angular-universal.md

   constructor(meta: Meta, title: Title) {}
 ```

-3. Then add a title and some meta tags for your app:
+3. Then, add a title and some meta tags for your app:

 ```typescript
 title.setTitle('Our Very Professional Page');